Jack8861/Restaurant_Rating_Prediction/README.md

 - This is a webapp to predict the ratings of restaurants in bangalore.
 - This uses Random Forest Classifier

+## Aim / Goal

+- This is said to be a intermediate level project in ineuron's internship portal and i wanted to get started with some projects and interships so, i thought of starting with this project.

+## Skillset

+- EDA
+- Data Preprocessing
+- Feature Engineering
+- Model Building and Tuning
+- Python Programming (backend)
+- Web Development
+- AWS Cloud skills (ec2 instances, s3 bucket)
+- Cassandra Database
+- Version control (git, github, dvc)

 ## Dataset

 - Download the dataset for custom training.
     - https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants
 - Download a modified version with a primary key added by me.
     - https://drive.google.com/file/d/1rA3AZcptVCr54B84oW0gtO1igEttmK6r/view?usp=sharing

 ## Demo